aofrancani/ballControl/README.md

-# Ball Control With Optical Flow
+# Ball Control with Optical Flow

 This is a game in which you can control a ball using your webcam and your body movements or fingers.
 The position of the ball is given by the optical flow of the movements in the camera.